 But there is a solution to every problem, including nasty bugs at home.

 In this guide, we will help you to not only get rid of insects in the right and permanent way.
-We will also tell you ways in which you can prevent them from ever invading your home again.
+We will also tell you the do’s and don’ts of pest control and show you ways in which you can prevent pests from ever invading your home again.
 But first, take a look at the diseases caused by insects.

 Diseases Caused by Insects

 We can’t stress enough how important pest control for insects is if you want to keep your home pest-free.
 Insects carry with them diseases that can be deadly to humans and other animals.
 The worst part is that these diseases spread so fast that before you know it, you are so severely affected that it takes a long time to recover.

 One of the most common types of diseases out there that people get is malaria.
 This is caused by mosquitoes and it affects more than 250 million people all over the world.
 It might seem like a developing country disease, but did you know that it causes around 2 million deaths annually just in the States alone?

 If you think that malaria is the only thing mosquitoes can unleash on people, then think again.
 Numerous other types of viruses are transmitted by mosquitoes as well such as Dengue or Yellow fever.
 In total, there are 28 different types of viruses that mosquitoes can transmit.

 Fleas are the poster insects for the common plague known as ‘Black Death’.
 This disease is known to have killed 30% of Europe’s total population in the 14th century and still continues to take the lives of people if they don’t take the necessary precautions.
 This plague is caused in three ways and one of them is through fleas present in wild animals that come into contact with humans and transmit it to them.
 This is why pest control for bugs is extremely important, especially fleas.
 If you have pets at home, then be on the lookout for fleas.